 What are a few ways to administer POS surveys?

 There are many different ways to use technology to administer POS surveys depending on your business.
 Walton writes that a smartphone accessory store might install location-based technology to send the survey directly to a customer’s smartphone while a grocery store using self-checkout terminals could easily add the survey on to the end of its existing checkout procedure.

 You can also put secured tablets at your checkout counter or have sales associates carry them to offer POS surveys to clients and customers at the conclusion of their business with you.
 If you ask customers for their email address, you can automatically email a link to the survey, or send out a mobile push notification if you have their mobile numbers.

 Customer Thermometer has a one-tap satisfaction table survey service that is great for hotels, event feedback, office buildings, etc. Customers just tap on a single on-screen icon as they leave or pay and you instantly have feedback on their experience.

 WHICH SURVEY TOOL IS RIGHT FOR YOUR BUSINESS?

 The presence of so many options for surveying your customers can be overwhelming.
 The fact that online survey tools are so similar makes choosing the one for your business even more difficult.
 Capterra has a survey software directory that compiles the most popular tools available and lists them by the number of customers, number of users, and social presence.
 Business software and services review site, G2 Crowd also has a comparison site for survey software. if you’re wondering which platform is best for your business, these sites are good places to start.

-With these technology tools to help you gain valuable customer insight, there’s no barrier to being more customer-centric, and every reason to build a strategy into your operations to get customer feedback regularly.
+With these technology tools to help you gain valuable customer insight, there’s no barrier to being more customer-centric.
+You have every reason to build a strategy into your operations to get customer feedback regularly.
 Whether you solicit feedback once a year or a month, or after every transaction — the long-term success of your business depends on it.